 If your unit was winterized using non-toxic RV/Marine antifreeze you need to run fresh water through the entire water system until all traces of the antifreeze are removed.
 Hopefully no antifreeze was added to the fresh water holding tank, but if it was the first step is to drain all remnants of antifreeze from the fresh water tank.
 You should try to catch the antifreeze in a container or bucket to prevent it from draining on the ground.
 Next add some potable water to the fresh water holding tank and turn the 12-volt on-demand water pump on.
 Note: If you notice any water leaks turn the water pump off and try to identify and repair the leak if possible.
 Open all of the water faucets (one at a time) and run the water until there are no traces of the pink antifreeze at the faucets.
 Make sure you open both hot and cold water faucets.
 When the water is running clear take the water heater out of the by-pass mode (if applicable).
 If the water heater wasn’t bypassed the antifreeze will need to be drained from the water heater tank too.
 The antifreeze that was in the plumbing system will go into the gray water holding tank and can be emptied later.
 Now you can replace any water filter cartridges that were removed for storage.

 When I take the RV out of storage I like to sanitize the RV water system, especially if RV antifreeze was in the plumbing system.
 Make sure all of the drains are closed and all drain plugs are installed.
 Take a quarter-cup of household bleach for every 15 gallons of water your fresh water tank holds.
 Mix the bleach with water into a one-gallon container and pour the solution into to the fresh water tank fill.
+Caution: If you have an on-demand water heater with a copper heat exchanger, the water heater must be by-passed.
+Do not run chlorinated water through the water heater.
 Fill the fresh water holding tank with potable water.
 Turn the water pump on and run water through all of the hot and cold faucets until you smell the bleach.
 Close the faucets and let this solution sit for twelve hours.
 Drain all of the water and re-fill the tank with potable water.
 Turn the water pump on and open all faucets, running the water until you no longer smell any bleach.
 It might be necessary to repeat this process to eliminate all signs of bleach.

 Watch this video for a better idea of what items to check and how to do it